-Indigenous communities in Northern Canada are disproportionately affected by a series of social issues that put both their human and animal population at risk.
-Racism, poverty, high suicide rates, and lack of access to clean water and health services are just a few of these problems.
-At the same time, these communities still deal with preventable animal-human problems like occasional outbreaks of sylvatic rabies and a high prevalence of canine distemper, parvovirus and hydatid disease, all of which not only compromise the health and welfare of canine population but threaten local community members and vulnerable northern wildlife.
+Indigenous communities in Northern Canada are disproportionately affected by a number of issues that put both their human and animal population at risk; racism, poverty, high suicide rates, and lack of access to clean water and health services, to name a few.
+As a result, these communities still deal with preventable animal-human problems like occasional outbreaks of sylvatic rabies and a high prevalence of canine distemper, parvovirus and hydatid disease, all of which not only compromise the health and welfare of canine population but threaten local community members and vulnerable wildlife.

 The absence of veterinary care, difficult access to the areas and extremely high prices for travel, food and lodging complicate the situation even further.